-John Cheney (from Hartford, CT, USA) started Workbooks CRM about 16 years ago.
+John Cheney (from Hartford, CT, USA) started Workbooks CRM over 16 years ago.

 My name is John Cheney and I’m the CEO of the leading cloud-based CRM and business application platform, Workbooks.
 The business started in 2008 with our headquarters based in Reading, UK, before expanding into the US market in 2018 following strong growth and another successful financing round.

 Today 1,400 customers across 30 countries trust Workbooks to run their business.

 7. noCRM.io ($2.64M/year)